 This guide contains information on advance parole and what to expect before, during, and after traveling abroad.

 Advance parole is a procedure by which certain noncitizens receive permission to reenter the U.S. after temporarily traveling abroad.
-This is a process that is part of the government’s broader authority to parole (or allow someone into the U.S.) based on their discretion.
+This is a process that is part of the government’s broader authority to parole (or allow someone into the U.S.) based on its discretion.

 U.S. Citizenship and Immigration Services (USCIS) issues an advance parole travel document to travelers before they depart the U.S. While these travelers may use this document to travel back to the U.S., entry to the U.S. is dependent upon the discretion of the Customs and Border Protection (CBP) officer at a port of entry.